RobinTail/allowed-dependencies/README.md

 By default, the plugin is configured for checking the source code based on the `package.json` located in the current working directory of the ESLint process.
-Production dependencies and mandatory peers are allowed to import, but optional peers are allowed to be imported only as types.
+Production dependencies and mandatory peers are allowed to import, but optional peers and development modules are allowed to be imported only as types.

 ```yaml
 packageDir: